aliuoc/serverless-aws-sam/orders-api/README.md

 # orders-api

 Sample serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.